cjekel/cjekel.github.io/cv.md

 #### University of Florida
 {:.no_toc}
-2016 - present: Research Assistant /  Instructor
+2016 - 2019: Research Assistant /  Instructor

 Applied optimization to find model parameters that match experimental data, and research on quantifying the difference between experimental data and numerical models.
 Created and taught a Python Programming course.